iparaj/iparaj.github.io/_pages/courses.md

 UG Students
 ===========

-* _Vinay Revanuru, Km Sudarshan, and Sri Hari_ on the design of an antenna positioning system.
+* _Vinay Revanuru, K M Sudarshan, and Sri Hari_ on the design of an antenna positioning system.
 * _Alok Urmaliya, Vishwajeet Kumar Singh, and Abhishek_ on the design of a self-balancing bot.
 * _Sameer Kumar Ghawana_ on the design of a magnetic levitation system.